framesurge/perseus/CONTRIBUTING.md

 If the code you write needs to be documented in, the README, the book, or elsewhere, please do so!
 Also, **please ensure your code is commented**, it makes everything so much easier.

+All the Perseus documentation is stored inside `docs/`, which is then split into a folder for each version of the documentation (e.g. `0.1.x`, `0.2.x`, `0.3.x`), with the additional special folder `next`, which is rolling release.
+There's also a `manifest.json` file that defines which versions are outdated, stable, or in beta, as well as the points in the Git history that they correspond to.
+In each version folder, there are folders for each language of the docs, and contributions in the area of internationalization are very welcome!

+The docs are rendered [here](https://arctic-hen7/.github.io/perseus/en-US/docs/intro), with a sidebar that acts as a table of contents.
+That sidebar is rendered from the special file `SUMMARY.md`, whcih links to pages in the docs as `/docs/path/to/file`, a locale and version will be inserted automatically at build time.
+For adding to the documentation, you should add to this file with an entry for each file you've added.

+Documentation files are written in Markdown, and will be served on the website at their filenames (without the `.md` extension though).
+All documentation files must start with `# Title Here`, which will be used as the document's title in the browser.
+If you want to link to other pages in the docs from your page, use the special linking syntax `:path/to/file`, and the appropriate locale and version will be inserted automatically.

+All code examples in the docs must come from real-world files, which can be done with the special syntax `{{#include path/to/file/relative/to/current/file}}`.
+If you want to include particular lines, use `#include_lines` instead and provide the lines as `relative/path:start:end` (where `start` and `end` are the starting and ending lines you want, 1-indexed).
+Code examples for languages other than Rust (e.g. `Dockerfile`s) may be directly written into the document, but they'll need to be kept up-to-date.
+Note that any time you use the current version of Perseus anywhere in your files, it will be updated as the Perseus version is updated (with a find-and-replace that affects everything except for the `CHANGELOG.md`).

+Note that if you're updating the docs to fix a typo, you may need to change the typo in multiple versions.
+If you're adding new documentation, you should add it to both `next` and the latest applicable version (which could be a beta version).

+Finally, you can see the documentation you've written by running `bonnie site run` (assuming you've already run `bonnie setup`), whcih requires no prerequisites other than [Bonnie](https://github.com/arctic-hen7/bonnie) and [TailwindCSS](https://tailwindcss.com) (`npm i -g tailwindcss`).
+Note that this will use the local, bleeding-edge, unreleased version of the Perseus CLI, not the one on `crates.io`, so you don't have to install the CLI.
+You'll be able to see the website at <http://localhost:8080>.

 ## Branches

 Perseus uses a relatively intuitive branching system: